asantos00/website/content/blog/deno/series-introduction.md

 - Static site generation in Deno, with aleph.js
 - ...

-*Most of these posts are written in collaboration with friends working in the industry.
+*I wrote these posts in collaboration with some friends that working in the industry.
 I believe this will make such posts more interesting -- as these are people with completely different backgrounds and experiences.*

-We'll use these example applications to explore Deno and how it can be applied to common tasks.
-By the end of it, you will have a better understanding of this new JavaScript runtime and how it can be used.
+We'll use these example applications to explore Deno and how to use it to perform common tasks.
+By the end of it, you will have a better understanding of how to use this new JavaScript runtime.

 From now on it is up to you.